sara-sabr/ITStrategy/_pages/en/ma-closeout-report.md

 We feel glad to have participated in the magic that can happen when branches collaborate, and to have proved that yes, we can in the GC (within certain constraints) pay for code using credit card and PayPal!
 ESDC’s willingness to embark on an experimental pilot like this speaks to the department’s genuine desire for transformation and continuous improvement.

-## Annex A : Side-by-side comparison of estimated time required for sole source, estimated time required for micro-procurement, and actual time for micro-procurement
+## Annex A - Side-by-side comparison of estimated time required for sole source and estimated time and actual time for micro-procurement

 <table>
     <thead>